sitraka-/comic-fables/README.md

 Each group is tasked with designing objects that play a pivotal role in these **practical, everyday rituals**.
 Rather than focusing on metaphorical representations, the object should serve a functional purpose within the world’s structures.

 **Examples**:
-- A **Conversational Coffee Machine**: The communal office coffee machine begins to offer personalized drink recommendations based on the time of day and previous choices.
+- A **Conversational Coffee Machine**: The communal office coffee machine begins to offer personalised drink recommendations based on the time of day and previous choices.
 Over time, it starts sharing quirky trivia or motivational quotes that align uncannily with employees' current projects or moods, subtly influencing the office atmosphere.

 - A **Serendipity Fare Card**: The public transport fare card not only handles payments but also occasionally grants random rewards—like free rides or discounts at local businesses—based on travel patterns.
 Commuters start to alter their routes slightly, hoping to trigger these unexpected benefits, which gradually reshapes the flow of people through the city in unpredictable ways.